 We are done with renting.
 Damp and mould.
 Bad landlords.
 Being evicted for no reason.

-Renting was broken before the pandemic but now with the added pressure of a cost-of-living crisis private renters feel more stretched, insecure and scared.
+Renting in England needs fixing, and with the added pressure of a cost-of-living crisis private renters feel more stretched, insecure and scared.

 We look at the state of renting and we say: enough is enough.

 Over two years ago the government promised us a Renters’ Reform Bill.
 Government have finally published their proposal for this once-in-a-generation chance to fix renting for good.